Back to Course

 • Large, coarse crystals

-Culinary Properties:
+Culinary Properties

 Celtic salt has unique culinary characteristics:

-• Complex, briny flavor profile
+• Complex, briny flavour profile

 • Adds mineral content to dishes